 For those who are new to Malawi, directions and maps showing how to reach Nkhotakota can be found on the specific pages in the Getting here menu.

-If you are without your own transport, go the Department of National Parks and Wildlife office, on the main M5 road on the northern side of Nkhotakota (about 1 km from the crossroads in the centre of town).
-They may be able to provide transport.
-Even better, if you notify the lodge of your approximate arrival time in Nkhotakota, we will pick you up.
-We charge MK 4,000 per one way trip.
+If you notify the lodge of your approximate arrival time in Nkhotakota, we will pick you up.
+We charge MK 8,500 per one way trip from Nkhotakota or MK 4,500 from Lozi.
 Or, if you like adventure, drop at Lozi Trading Centre, 12 Km north of Nkhotakota and ask for a bicycle taxi.
-The charge should be about MK 500, per person.
+The charge should be about MK 1,500, per bicycle.